 1. April 2018.
 If you’re only going to see one temple in Vietnam’s capital, there’s a strong case to be made for this ancient complex, which stands in tribute to the country’s finest scholars.
 Founded in 1070 by Emperor Ly Thanh Tong, this was also the site of Vietnam’s first university.

-2. Temple Of Literature, April 2018.
-Stuffed full of gorgeous altars, pagodas, gardens and ponds in a rare show of intact, traditional Vietnamese architecture; no wonder The Temple of Literature is considered one of Hanoi’s most beautiful spots.
+2. April 2018.
+Stuffed full of gorgeous altars, pagodas, gardens and ponds in a rare show of intact, traditional Vietnamese architecture, no wonder The Temple of Literature is considered one of Hanoi’s most beautiful spots.
 Foot traffic rarely lets up, so you’ll need to be extra patient to get your photos.

-3. Temple Of Literature, April 2018.
+3. April 2018.
 My favorite part of the complex is The Third Courtyard with its giant pond, a stone well and two great halls housing ancient temple treasures.